Medical examiner: July 4 will be major COVID-19 test

-SARASOTA — The number of COVID-19 cases in Florida set a record three times this week, including more than 3,200 cases reported Thursday and another 3,800 on Friday, with the death toll more than 3,000 total for the state.
+SARASOTA — The number of COVID-19 cases in Florida set multiple records this week, including more than 3,800 on Friday and 4,000 on Saturday, with the death toll more than 3,100 total for the state.

 On Friday, Gov. Ron DeSantis attributed the rise in cases statewide to increased testing.
 New positive cases are mainly among younger people who aren’t hit as hard by the disease and are often asymptomatic, he added.

-He hasn't ordered any steps to address the rise in cases and specifically said Florida would not shut down again.

-Orders requiring people to wear a face mask have gone into effect in Tampa, Orange County, Miami Beach and the Keys but the state continues only to recommend them if social distancing can't be maintained.

 Vega said Friday that increased testing has played a part in the increase in positive cases.
-But, he noted, since reopening began people have been more casual about social distancing and wearing a mask.
+But, he noted, since reopening, people have been more casual about social distancing and wearing a mask.

 “It’s pretty clear it’s not being practiced by the majority,” he said.
 “But I think if we practiced what we knew worked, it would be a better situation.”